-The DfE also has a dedicated telephone helpline, 020 7340 7264, which all staff and governors can call to raise concerns about extremism for a pupil.
-In non-emergency situations DSLs can also email counter.extremism@education.gov.uk.
+The DfE also has a dedicated telephone helpline, 020 7340 7264, which all staff and school standard committee members can call to raise concerns about extremism for a pupil.
+In non-emergency situations DSLs can also email [counter.extremism@education.gov.uk](mailto:counter.extremism@education.gov.uk).
 In an emergency, call 999 or the confidential anti-terrorist hotline on 0800 789 321.